Heracles (or as he’s more commonly known by his Roman name, Hercules) is one of the mightiest heroes in Ancient Greece.

 The city of Nemea was beset by a monstrous lion said by some to be the offspring of Typhon.
 The Nemean Lion was said to have a golden coat impenetrable to mortal weapons, as well as claws no mortal armor could withstand.

-Many versions of the story have Heracles initially attempting to slay the beast with arrows before realizing they were no use against the beast.
+Many versions of the story have Heracles initially attempting to slay the beast with arrows before realizing they were of no use against the beast.
 He ultimately blocked up the creature in its own cave and cornered it.
 Having fashioned a great olive wood club (in some accounts, by simply ripping a tree from the ground), he clubbed and finally strangled the lion.

 Labor #2: Slaying the Hydra